 The Ministry of Leading at Home and Taking Care

 We know from 1 Corinthians 12:5-6, that one spiritual gift may produce a variety of ministries (“διακονιῶν”) and a variety of effects (“ἐνεργημάτω”).
 In this case, The Spiritual Gift of Leading may produce a variety of ministries with a variety of spiritual effects.
 So, we will examine The Spiritual Gift of Leading and look at its ministries and effects.

 2.1 The Ministry of Leading at Home.
 The root word for “lead” in Romans 12:8, provides guidance for understanding The Spiritual Gift of Leading.
-The ministry of Elders (an office of the church–not a spiritual gift) and Deacons (an office of the church–not a spiritual gift) begins at home and we will examine the qualifications for those offices briefly.
+The ministry of Church Overseers (an office of the church–not a spiritual gift) and Deacons (an office of the church–not a spiritual gift) begins at home and we will examine the qualifications for those offices briefly.

 2.1.2 The Qualification of Deacons.
 Likewise, deacons must have the same ability to be leaders (“προϊστάμενοι”) at home first (1 Timothy 3:12).
 Deacons labor at home and keep their own families under control by promoting Godliness in the family before they become Deacons.

 2.2 The Ministries of Leading and Taking Care.
 The overseer (elder) must also be able to manage (“προστῆναι”) his own household well; if he cannot manage his own household, then how will he take care (“ἐπιμελήσεται”) of the church of God?
 (1 Timothy 3:5).
 Please take notice here that the ability to manage his own household directly relates to taking care of the church of God.
 The ministries of managing and taking care have a direct relationship.